memtt/malt/README.md

  * -DENABLE_TEST={yes|no}        : Enable build of unit tests.
  * -DJUNIT_OUTPUT={yes|no}       : Enable generation of junit files for jenkins integration.
  * -DENABLE_VALGRIND={yes|no}    : Run unit tests inside valgrind memcheck and generate XML report.
- * -DPORTABILITY_OS={UNIX}       : Set portability build option to fix OS specific calls.
+ * -DPORTABILITY_OS={UNIX}       : Set portability build options to fix OS specific calls.
  * -DPORTABILITY_MUTEX={PTHREAD} : Set portability build option to select mutex implementation.

 How to use
 ----------

-MALT currently provide a dynamic library you need to preload in your application to wrap the default memory allocator.
-It provide two basic instrumentation modes.
+MALT currently provides a dynamic library you need to preload in your application to wrap the default memory allocator.
+It provides two basic instrumentation modes.

 By default MALT use backtrace to reconstruct you stack on malloc/free/... calls :